 Each mentor-intern pair is expected to attend a kick-off event, develop a community-based project based on intern’s interests and library goals, participate in virtual training and networking, and attend a wrap-up event.
+Mentors should expect to spend at least 5 hours a week on direct intern support.
 Interns may only spend 25% of their time on administrative tasks like copying, filing, scanning, etc. For project inspiration, here are some examples of what past interns have worked on:

 - Inter-generational LGBTQ+ community roundtable